Course: Sociology 410-001 (Socialization)

 Students With Disabilities:

-policy, students with disabilities who require accommodations (academic
+with university policy, students with disabilities who require accommodations

-adjustments and/or auxiliary aids or services) for this course must contact the
+(academic adjustments and/or auxiliary aids or services) for this course must

 Should you require academic assistance with this, or any other, course, there are several places that can provide you with help.
 TLC tutors in most major undergraduate subjects and course levels throughout the week .
 To make an appointment, or to request a tutor for a specific class, call 745-6254 or stop by DUC A330.
 Log on to TLC’s website at www.wku.edu/tlc <http://www.wku.edu/tlc> to find out more.
 TLC hours: M-Thur.
 8am-9pm, Fri.
 8am-4pm, Sat.-Closed, and Sundays 4pm-9pm.